arieffrima/ariefsaipul-intern-repo/4-clean-code/clean_code_63.md

 Duplicated code can cause several serious issues, including:

-1. Difficult Maintenance\*: If we need to change the logic or fix a bug in the duplicated code, we have to modify it a every place it appears.
+1. **Difficult Maintenance**: If we need to change the logic or fix a bug in the duplicated code, we have to modify it at every place it appears.
 This increases the risk of errors and makes changes more difficult.
-2. Prone to Inconsistency: Duplication increases the possibility of inconsistency.
+2. **Prone to Inconsistency**: Duplication increases the possibility of inconsistency.
 For example, if we update one copy of the code and forget to update the others, it can lead to unintended behavior or bugs.
-3. Increased Code Size: Duplication also makes our code larger and harder to understand.
+3. **Increased Code Size**: Duplication also makes our code larger and harder to understand.
 More code means more places to check when debugging or refactoring.

 ## How did refactoring improve maintainability?